 - The ICO may give organisations longer than usual to rectify any breaches that predate the crisis, where the crisis impacts the organisation’s ability to take steps to put things right.

-- The ICO will take into consideration the economic impact and affordability of fines before issuing them.
-As a result of the current crisis this means the average level of fines is expected to decrease.
+- The ICO would take into consideration the economic impact and affordability of fines before issuing them.
+This means the average level of fines was expected to decrease.

-- The ICO may not come after organisations who fail to pay or renew their data protection fee if they can demonstrate that the failure was due to economic reasons linked to the present situation, and provided the organisation agrees a timescale with the ICO for making payment.
+- The ICO may not come after organisations who fail to pay or renew their data protection fee if they could demonstrate that the failure was due to economic reasons linked to the present situation, and provided the organisation agreed a timescale with the ICO for making payment.

-Significantly, the ICO has also announced that all formal regulatory action in connection with outstanding information request backlogs will be suspended.
-Presumably these actions will resume at some point in the future, and this has since been confirmed.
+Significantly, the ICO also announced that all formal regulatory action in connection with outstanding information request backlogs would be suspended.
+It was assumed that these actions would resume at some point in the future, and this has since been confirmed.

 What about Freedom of Information Act and Environmental Information Regulations requests?